Home | Volume 48 | Article number 88

 Study design: this is an observational study that uses a quantitative approach to calculate the quantity of antibiotic use in pediatric patients.
 This study used a cross-sectional design with retrospective data collection on pediatric inpatient medical records from January -December 2020.

 Study setting and population: two hospitals in Central Java, Indonesia conduct an evaluation based on WHO AWaRe 2021.
-This study population were pediatric patient medical records from 2020.
+This study population was pediatric patient medical records from 2020.
 The sampling technique was purposive sampling.
 All patients who met the inclusion criteria and were received within the study duration were included in the study.
-The study´s inclusion criteria were as follows: hospitalized pediatric patients, diagnosed with an infection, aged 0-12 years, receiving antibiotic therapy for at least 48 hours, and readable.
+The study´s inclusion criteria were as follows: hospitalized pediatric patients, diagnosed with an infection, aged 0-12 years, and readable.
 The exclusion criteria were applied to patients who left before being confirmed as fully cured or who died during treatment.
 Data is presented in tables and figures.

 Variables: variable included social demographics (gender, age, duration of hospitalization), diagnosis and antibiotics (item of antibiotics, dosage and directions for use, duration of therapy antibiotics).